-Operational risk is the risk resulting from inadequate or failed internal processes and methodologies, human error, systems or from external events.
+Operational risk is the risk of losses resulting from inadequate or failed internal processes, people and systems, or from external events.
+It thus excludes strategic and reputation risks but includes legal and regulatory risks.

 In each of ENBD's business units, the unit head is responsible for the effective management of these risks, including identification, assessment and overview.
 These business managers are supported by a framework consisting of a governance structure, a suite of risk-mitigating policies and skilled operational risk professionals employed throughout ENBD.